roman-milk/roman-milk.github.io/shauna-williams-slut-mommy.md

+===

- ****** Shauna Williams: Slut-Mommy Ch.
-02 ****** byWank_Gough© Mary-Anne had joined us at our booth at the 'Green Frog' and was doing a damn fine impression of Shauna the slut-mommy confiding in her.
+Mary-Anne had joined us at our booth at the 'Green Frog' and was doing a damn fine impression of Shauna the slut-mommy confiding in her.
 The earnest expression and prudish stumblings over risque language were bang on.

  "I mean, Cletus likes to, you know...put it in there."
 She mimicked a delicate pointing to her rear.